 Achillea ‘Cerise Queen’ is a carefree and generously blooming perennial and a pretty addition to any border.
 From early to midsummer it displays large, flat-topped clusters of vibrant, pink flowers with tiny white centers.
-True to the name, the flowers are a cerise crimson, darker on the margins and growing paler at the centre.
+The cerise flowers are often darker on the margins and paler at the centre and fade to pale pink as they age.
 The blooms are borne on slender, sturdy stems which rise from vigorous clumps of dark green feathery foliage.

-This hardy perennial requires little maintenance to create an explosion of late summer colour in a sunny spot at the backs of herbaceous borders.
+This hardy perennial is drought tolerant and requires little maintenance to create an explosion of late summer colour in a sunny spot at the backs of herbaceous borders.
 Try it among grasses, or in a gravel garden where it also enjoys the good drainage.
 The bright blooms are irresistible to butterflies, and also make excellent cut or dried flowers.

 Sowing: February to June or September to October.